sighupio/fury-kubernetes-ingress/katalog/nginx/MAINTENANCE.md

-# NGINX ingress controller package maintenance guide
+# Ingress NGINX controller package maintenance guide

-To update NGINX ingress controller, follow the next steps (or use the [upgrade.sh](./upgrade.sh) script to automate it):
+To update Ingress NGINX controller, follow the next steps (or update and use the [upgrade.sh](./upgrade.sh) script to automate it):

 ## Local build